Easy Shadow Box from a Picture Frame

 Add Bead Board For The Back

 I used a scrap piece of bead board for the back of the shadow box.
-Of course, I used more Gorilla Wood Glue and then weighted the back until the glue was set up.
+Of course, I used more Gorilla Wood Glue and weighted the back until the glue was set up.

 How to Add Scrap Wood For Hanging